SeriouslyInc/tylertate/blog/_posts/2012-01-05-subpixel-rounding.markdown

 	  *width: 25%-0.0694%;
 	}

-I'm currently looking into incorporating this rounding correction technique into [The Semantic Grid System](http://Semantic.gs), which uses the power of CSS frameworks to elegantly power fixed, fluid, and responsive layouts.
+*Updated January 11, 2012.* The newly-released version 1.2 of [The Semantic Grid System](http://Semantic.gs)—which uses the power of CSS frameworks to elegantly power fixed, fluid, and responsive layouts—incorporates the above formula.
+It allows you to specify the minimum width of your layout, from which it then derives the correction level.

+	@min-width: 960;
+	@correction: 0.5 / @min-width * 100 * 1%;

+It then subtracts the correction level from the IE-specific width and margin declarations of each column in the layout:

+	width: @computedWidth;
+	margin: 0 @computedMargin;

+	*width: @computedWidth-@correction;
+	*margin: 0 @computedMargin-@correction;

 ### The last word
 So there you have it: a predictable formula for correcting the sub-pixel rounding problem in Internet Explorer 6 and 7.
 It's just one more reason we can all rejoice when IE6 and 7 go the way of the grave.